 Learning Among Brilliant Scientists (LABS) students gain access to new knowledge and are introduced to the skills needed to be a successful scientific researcher through workshops that include a seminar and hands-on learning experience.

 LABS develops the whole child by:

-“LABS provides to engage students early on in unique research topics.
+“LABS engages students early on in unique research topics.
 I was so impressed by these students’ intuition for science.
 They expressed a lot of insightful observations about the topic.
 This is the type of experience I wish I had had as a young student.” – LABS Speaker